cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

 This example runs just fine, logging out the locked messages for `house` and `car`.
 The `lockHouse` function doesn't care what object is passed to it, nor what else exists on it, as long as that object has a `lock` function it can call.
 For this example, the `car` object matches the behaviour and structure expected by the `lockHouse` function, so as far as it's concerned - a car is a house &#129300;&hellip;

-However, **this code is fragile** and can easily result in runtime errors.
-If the implementation of `lockHouse` were to change and now call `house.openGarageDoor()` instead, then it would result in a runtime TypeError when `lockHouse` is called with `car`.
+However, although this code works, **it is fragile** and is susceptible to runtime errors.
+If the implementation of `lockHouse` were to change and now call `house.openGarageDoor()` instead, then it would result in a runtime type error when `lockHouse` is called with `car`.
 Structural typing solves this problem for us.

 ### Structural Typing